 Adjusting to a tiny, desert town where everyone stares at her like she doesn’t belong proves difficult, and leaves her feeling more isolated than ever.
 To make matters worse, her secretive father won’t tell the truth about why he left—or what he’s hiding.

-Her luck takes an unexpected turn for the better when she meets a boy who shares her interest in video games and contempt for small town boredom.
-In him, she finds a kindred spirit who might just make the middle of nowhere tolerable.
+Her luck takes a turn for the better when she meets a boy who shares her interest in video games and contempt for small town boredom.
+Alas, her happiness is short lived.

-Happiness is short lived; fleeing nuclear Armageddon, she takes shelter with her dad in an underground bunker he’d spent years preparing.
-After fourteen days without sun, Riley must overcome the sorrow of losing everything to save the one person she cares about most.
+To escape nuclear Armageddon, she shelters with her dad in a bunker he’d spent years preparing.
+After fourteen days without sun, Riley must overcome the sorrow of losing everything to save the family she still has.